O-Deka-K/TakeAndHoldFramework/README.md

 A successor to DevynDaMonster's [TNH Tweaker](https://thunderstore.io/c/h3vr/p/devyndamonster/TakeAndHoldTweaker/), TNH Framework aims to act as a base for anyone who wants to implement custom content for [Hot Dogs, Horseshoes & Hand Grenades](https://store.steampowered.com/app/450540/Hot_Dogs_Horseshoes__Hand_Grenades/)'s Take & Hold gamemode.

 ## Note
-This is an Early Test Release version.
-While completely functional, and maintaining most of the functionality of the original TNH Tweaker, it's lacking in features intended for the mod's official, full release.
-The ETR versions serve as a beta/stopgap for fixing & improving TNH Tweaker.
+This is an Extended Beta Release (AKA perpetual beta) version.
+It is completely functional and maintains most of the functionality of the original TNH Tweaker.
+Starting with version 0.3.0, it will begin to have new features.
+As H3VR is constantly evolving, TNH Framework will evolve with it.

 ## What is this?
 This is a successor to TNH Tweaker.
 It originally started as an update to it, making it compatible with Institution and whatnot.
 It still is largely based upon TNH Tweaker, and I would like to massively thank Devyn for his work on it.
 I would've simply pushed this out as TNH Tweaker (updated) or whatever, but I have grander ambitions for the future that would ideally do with a rebrand, and for compatibility's sake, it's best if I rebrand now.